James Bond in video games: Activision era (2006–2013)

 Shortly after Electronic Arts abandoned the license, in May 2006, Activision acquired non-exclusive rights to develop and publish James Bond games, which were to become exclusive in 2007.
 Activision's first game was Quantum of Solace, which was based on the 2008 film of the same name as well as the previous film Casino Royale.
 It was developed by Treyarch for PlayStation 3, Xbox 360, Wii and PC; Eurocom for PlayStation 2 and Vicarious Visions for the Nintendo DS.
 The game was released on 31 October 2008 and received mixed reviews, with the PlayStation 2 version receiving the best reviews.

-At E3 2010, Nintendo revealed GoldenEye 007, a remake for the Wii of the 1997 game.
-Developed by Eurocom, using their Dead Space: Extraction game engine, the game updated the story of the movie, with a script by Bruce Feirstein and the current Bond actor Daniel Craig as 007.
-It was released in November 2010 in all regions and received positive reviews from critics.
+At E3 2010, Nintendo revealed GoldenEye 007, a remake of the 1997 game that was released on Nintendo 64.
+The remake initially targeted and was released for the Wii and Nintendo DS with a more modernized plot based on a script by Bruce Feirstein, with then-Bond actor Daniel Craig portraying 007.
+The Wii version was developed by Eurocom and ran on EngineX, a game engine previously used for the rail shooter Dead Space: Extraction, while the Nintendo DS version was developed by n-Space.
+It was released in November 2010 in all regions to positive reviews from critics.
 Approximately a year later, an enhanced port of the game entitled GoldenEye 007: Reloaded was released for PlayStation 3 and Xbox 360.
 The port featured HD graphics, new missions and PlayStation Move support on the PS3 version.